SIEM vs SOAR: key differences

 SOAR (Security Orchestration, Automation, and Response) and SIEM (Security Information and Event Management) are two distinct security technologies that vary in several aspects.

-SIEM represents a technological approach to managing cybersecurity, focusing on the collection, analysis, and identification of anomalous events and potential threats.
+SIEM represents a technological approach to managing cyber security, focusing on the collection, analysis, and identification of anomalous events and potential threats.

 It analyzes data flow and processing in real-time, alerting security personnel when abnormal situations are detected.